-Spoon out all but 2 tsp of the fat (enough to cook the onions).
+Spoon out most of the fat (all but 1 Tablespoon of the fat, enough to cook the onions).

 Add the oregano.

-When the onions start to look translucent, add the garlic and stir.
+When the onions start to turn translucent, add the garlic and stir.

-Pour in the broth, stirring, and make sure you scrape the bottom of the pot to get up any brown bits (deglaze).
+Pour in the broth, stirring, and make sure you scrape the bottom of the pot to get up any browned bits (deglaze).

 Add the potatoes, and add the bacon back in.

 Check to make sure the contents don't go over the Max Fill line marked on the inner liner.

 Close the lid, set the steam release knob to Sealing.

 Set to Manual (or Pressure Cook), and choose 5 minutes* (High Pressure).
 The pot will take several minutes to come to pressure.